-Orientation Orientation and Extended Programs - Every incoming and transfer Dickinson student is also required to attend prevention and awareness programs throughout the orientation and extended orientation period.
-These programs include Sexual Harassment and Assault Prevention Awareness; Bystander Intervention; and an Alcohol Education Program.
-These programs are coordinated through the Wellness Center, Student Leadership & Campus Engagement, Public Safety, the Dean of Students, and the Title IX Coordinator.
+Prevention, education and awareness programs occur throughout the orientation and extended orientation period.
+These programs include information on Sexual Harassment and Assault Prevention Awareness; Bystander Intervention; and an Alcohol Education Program.
+These programs are coordinated through the Wellness Center, Campus Life, Student Life, and the Title IX Coordinator.